raycast/extensions/extensions/betterzip/README.md

 # BetterZip

-Compress, extract with BetterZip via Raycast.
+Compress and extract selected items in Finder with BetterZip via Raycast.

-**TODO:**
+To use this command you need to have BetterZip installed on your Mac.
+[Download BetterZip](https://macitbetter.com).

-- More Commands
+**TODO:** More commands

+- Compress With Presets
+- Extract With Presets

 Want more Productivity extensions?
 Try those. [©koinzhang](https://www.raycast.com/koinzhang)